bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 (e.g., posterior distribution).
 The most basic algorithm is relatively simple, starting from a given point:

+0. Initial the current point to some random starting point (i.e., state)
-1. Propose a new point (state)
+1. Propose a new point (i.e., state)
-2. With some probability calculated using the target distribution (or some function proportional to it), transition and accept this new point (state); otherwise, stay at the current point (state).
+2. With some probability calculated using the target distribution (or some function proportional to it), either (a) transition and accept this new point (i.e., state), or (b) stay at the current point (i.e., state).
-3. Repeat steps 1 and 2, and periodically output the current point (state).
+3. Repeat steps 1 and 2, and periodically output the current point (i.e., state).

 Many MCMC algorithms follow this general framework.
 The key is ensuring that the proposal and the acceptance probability define a Markov chain such that its stationary distribution (i.e., steady state) is the same as your target distribution.
 See my previous post on `MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ for more details.

-Two additional complications.
+There are two complications with this approach.
 The first complication is that your initial state may be in some weird region that causes the algorithm to explore parts of the state space that are low probability.
 To solve this, you can perform "burn-in" by starting the algorithm and throwing away a bunch of